-Coloud is a new brand but they come from a rather more well establish headphone maker in Sweden who are responsible for the Urbanears, Moshi and Marshall headphone development, a company called Zound Industries.
+Coloud is a new brand but they come from a rather better-established headphone maker in Sweden who are responsible for the Urbanears, Moshi and Marshall headphone development, a company called Zound Industries.
 The name Zound should be familiar to those who read my review of the Urbanears Zinken a while back with the Zound plug adapter.
-Also a new brand from an existing well established headphone manufacturer should in theory mean shared R&D or repackaged drivers and an ability to either punch above its weight if those drivers are the good ones or stink as bad as the worst in the other line ups.
+Also, a new brand from an existing well-established headphone manufacturer should, in theory, mean shared R&D or repackaged drivers and an ability to either punch above its weight if those drivers are the good ones or stink as bad as the worst in the other lineups.

 Thankfully Coloud is not a stinker though they are most certainly budget.
 They do look relatively stylish and will appeal to those who like the Urbanears or Aiaiai design manifesto with loud monotone color variants in a rather neat little plastic triangular box.
 The headphones and earphones come with not much else but the plastic container, a small pamphlet and a decal type sticker in the shape of the Coloud brand.
 Remember guys this is $50 or less so don’t expect wood, a pouch or anything fancy.